temporalio/sdk-ruby/README.md

 [Temporal Rust Core](https://github.com/temporalio/sdk-core).
 Gems are currently published for the following platforms:

 * `aarch64-linux`
+* `aarch64-linux-musl`
 * `x86_64-linux`
+* `x86_64-linux-musl`
 * `arm64-darwin`
 * `x86_64-darwin`

 This means Linux and macOS for ARM and x64 have published gems.
-Currently, a gem is not published for `aarch64-linux-musl` so Alpine Linux users may need to build from scratch or use a libc-based distro.

 Due to [an issue](https://github.com/temporalio/sdk-ruby/issues/172) with Windows and multi-threaded Rust, MinGW-based Windows (i.e. `x64-mingw-ucrt`) is not supported.
 But WSL is supported using the normal Linux gem.

+Due to [an issue](https://github.com/protocolbuffers/protobuf/issues/16853) with Google Protobuf, latest Linux versions of Google Protobuf gems will not work in musl-based environments.
+Instead use the pure "ruby" platform which will build the Google Protobuf gem on install (e.g.
+`gem 'google-protobuf', force_ruby_platform: RUBY_PLATFORM.include?('linux-musl')` in the `Gemfile`).

 At this time a pure source gem is published for documentation reasons, but it cannot be built and will fail if tried.
 Building from source requires many files across submodules and requires Rust to be installed.
 See the [Build](#build) section for how to build a the repository.

-The SDK works on Ruby 3.1+, but due to [an issue](https://github.com/temporalio/sdk-ruby/issues/162), fibers (and `async` gem) are only supported on Ruby versions 3.3 and newer.
+The SDK works on Ruby 3.2+, but due to [an issue](https://github.com/temporalio/sdk-ruby/issues/162), fibers (and `async` gem) are only supported on Ruby versions 3.3 and newer.

 ## Development